gumaerc-testorg/20.201-fall-2013/content/pages/instructor-insights.md

 ### Requirements Satisfied

 It is a “Restricted Elective,” which means that it intended to prepare students for advanced graduate work.
-Undergraduate students in biological engineering are [required to take two restricted electives](http://web.mit.edu/be/programs/ugrad_requirements.shtml).
+Undergraduate students in biological engineering are {{% resource_link "1bcec577-7881-4908-9cb7-ec7f519c1e8a" "required to take two restricted electives" %}}.

 ### Offered